xnau/pardibee/readme.txt

 == Upgrade Notice ==

-= 1.7.0.2 =
+= 1.7.0.3 =
-Version 1.7.0.2 is a minor bugfix release for all users
+Version 1.7.0.3 is an important bugfix release for all users

 == Using the Plugin ==